 I love Bali.
 It is one of my favorite spots in Indonesia and the place I’ve spent the most time.Plus the food in Bali is delicious.

 Bali is also the gateway to the Gili islands.
 A hot spot for divers, freedivers, and snorkelers.
 My favorite islands popularly known as Gili T is so small there are no cars, and you can ride a bike around the whole island in an hour.
+Not sure what to do in Bali? check out this awesome Bali Travel Guide.

 6- See the temples